Our Caring Staff

 Founder of Kenneth C. Turner Funeral Home(1957) and Turner Funeral Home(1976)

-Sadly, in 1992, Kenneth C. Turner, Sr. would pass away at the young age of 67, due to Cancer.
-Upon his death, his sons took over the business and owned and operated it until it was purchased by Adam C. Hyde, in 2019 eventually becoming Turner-Hyde Funeral & Cremation Services.
+Kenneth C. Turner, Sr. passed away in 1992 at the age of 67 after a battle with cancer.
+Following his passing, his sons continued to own and operate the funeral home until it was purchased by Adam C. Hyde in 2019, eventually becoming Turner-Hyde Funeral & Cremation Services.

 Former Owner of Turner-Myers Funeral Home and Turner Funeral Home